nosarthur/nosarthur.github.io/_posts/2016-08-15-schur-lemma.md

 While in graduate school, I was quite fascinated by the various counting and book-keeping techniques in graph theory and group theory.
-One nice example is [Burnside's lemma](https://en.wikipedia.org/wiki/Burnside%27s_lemma), which helps to count the number of different necklaces that can be made out of 5 black stones and 4 white stones.
+One nice example is [Burnside's lemma](https://en.wikipedia.org/wiki/Burnside%27s_lemma), which helps to count the number of different necklaces that can be made out of say 5 black stones and 4 white stones.
 I will write a separate post for it when I get some free time.

 On the other hand, there are many theorems and techniques that I don't have much feelings for, mostly because I don't see the applications.